 What will you be doing in the US?

 - Ties to your home country:

 - Under U.S. law, all applicants for non-immigrant visas are viewed as potential immigrants until they can prove otherwise.
-This means that you must be able to show strong home country ties.
+This means that you must be able to show strong home country ties if you are a J-1, E-3, TN, or O-1 (H-1B status allows for dual intent, which means you don’t have to prove ties to your home country).
 “Ties” to your home country are things that connect you to your hometown, homeland, or current place of residence.
 Each person’s situation is unique, and there is no standard explanation, document, certificate, or letter which can guarantee a visa stamp.
 If you overstayed any authorized stay in the U.S. previously, be prepared to explain what happened clearly and concisely, with documentation if available.

 - Remember that the interview will be done in English.
 One suggestion is to practice English conversation with a native speaker before the interview, but do not prepare speeches!

 - Do not bring parents or family members with you to the interview.
 The consular officer wants to interview you, not your family.
 If you are not prepared to speak for yourself, this leaves a negative impression.

 - Be brief: